gonecentrix/gcx-common-libs/README.md

 ## Publishing

-Snapshots are published from the main branch on every update.
-Additionally, snapshots are generated from every branch on every update.
-These branch specific snapshots are have the `SNAPSHOT` suffix prefixed with the branch name `<branch-name>-SNAPSHOT`.
+Snapshots are published from every branch (except main) on every update.
+These branch specific snapshots have the `SNAPSHOT` suffix prefixed with the branch name `<branch-name>-SNAPSHOT`.
 This should make early testing of new features and components as convenient as possible and reduce the need for project specific snapshots.

-Actual releases (in the sense of gradle/maven, not SemVer) are build everytime a tag matching a valid SemVer version is pushed.
-The version is to be decided manually right now.
-Also, there are currently no checks against pushing a smaller version than the latest version, so be aware!
+Actual releases (in the sense of gradle/maven, not SemVer) are build everytime a change is pushed to main.
+These releases are versioned using [CalVer](https://calver.org/).

 ## Projects adopting the GCX Common Libs